sailscastshq/docs.sailscasts.com/docs/slipway/ingress-and-firewall.md

 curl -fsSL https://raw.githubusercontent.com/sailscastshq/slipway/main/install.sh -o /tmp/install-slipway.sh
 sudo env SLIPWAY_APP_PORT_HOST=0.0.0.0 bash /tmp/install-slipway.sh
 ```

+`SLIPWAY_APP_PORT_HOST` controls the deployed-app range independently from
+`SLIPWAY_DASHBOARD_HOST`.
+Do not set it merely to reach the Slipway dashboard.

 Redeploy the app so Docker recreates its binding, then allow TCP `1338–1500`
 in the provider firewall.
 Verify from another network: